Multipath parsing in the brain: Dependency Parsing

 \subsection{Parser Architecture}

-The construction of our dependency parser relies on the work of \citet{buys2018neural}, which employs the transition based parsing system detailed in \citet{nivre2008algorithms} and exactly enumerates all parser paths.
+The construction of our dependency parser relies on the work of \citet{buys2018neural}, which employs the transition-based parsing system detailed in \citet{nivre2008algorithms} and exactly enumerates all parser paths.
 Following \citet{kuhlmann2011dynamic}, dynamic programming is used to sum over all paths.
 We use the arc-hybrid transition system shown in Table~\ref{tab:transitions} because it showed good parsing performance in \citet{buys2018neural}.
-The generative parser assigns a probability to each of the words in the sentence incrementally, similar to a language model, in contrast to discriminative parsers which only predict transition actions.
-The \textit{shift} action predicts the next word on the buffer, which corresponds to the \textit{buffer-next} model in \citet{buys2018neural}.
+The generative parser assigns a probability to each of the words in the sentence incrementally, like any other language~model, in contrast to discriminative~parsers which only predict transition~actions.
+The \textit{shift}~action predicts the next~word on the buffer, which corresponds to the \textit{buffer-next} model in \citet{buys2018neural}.

 We update \citeauthor{buys2018neural} by encoding sequences not with an LSTM but with representations from the BigScience Large Open-science Open-access Multilingual Language Model \citep[BLOOM;][]{le-scao-etal-2022-language}, chosen based on its open-access status and training on both English and Chinese data.
 These BLOOM representations encode an entire initial substring up to and including a particular word (or subword token).
 A set~of~classifiers over these substring representations estimates the probability of each transition, word and arc~label.
 The classifiers correspond to the subscripted probabilities in the rightmost column of Table~\ref{tab:transitions}.